Bantayan Island is an off-the-beaten-path destination in Cebu that is said to be the Boracay of the south!

-The most common route is from Cebu City to Bantayan Island with the use of the public bus and then a short ferry ride to Bantayan Island.
+The most common route is from Cebu City to Bantayan Island with the use of the public bus and then a short ferry ride to the island.

-Another option of how to go to Bantayan Island is to ride in a shared minivan or take a private transfer which includes a pick-up from your hotel in Cebu City and drop-off at Hagnaya Port in North Cebu.
+Another option is to ride in a shared minivan or take a private transfer which includes a pick-up from your hotel in Cebu City and drop-off at Hagnaya Port in North Cebu.

 This is the option that I went for because it was much more comfortable than the bus and the journey time was faster.

-The bus or minivan will arrive at Hagnaya Port and from here you will need to transfer on to the ferry to Bantayan Island which takes around 1 hour.
+The private car or minivan will arrive at Hagnaya Port and from here you will need to transfer to the ferry to the island which takes around 1 hour.

-Ferries depart from Hagnaya Port, mainland Cebu to Bantayan Island, 7 days a week, between 4:00am and 4:30pm.
+Ferries depart from Hagnaya Port on mainland Cebu to Bantayan 7 days a week between 4:00 am and 4:30 pm.

-The cost of the ferry from Hagnaya Port to Bantayan is 185 pesos.
+The cost of the ferry from Hagnaya Port to Bantayan is 185 Pesos ($3.20 USD).

-If you happen to be on Malapascua Island and heading to Bantayan Island from here, the most convenient option is taking an outrigger boat and the cost is around 800 – 900 pesos per person.
+If you happen to be on Malapascua Island and are heading to Bantayan from here, the most convenient option is taking an outrigger boat and the cost is around 800 – 900 Pesos ($14 – $16) per person.

 BEST TIME TO VISIT BANTAYAN ISLAND CEBU